 Solution: Establish a clear communication channel with stakeholders, prioritise features, and document requirements comprehensively.
 Use agile methodologies for flexibility.

 Designing the architecture, user interface, and database structure occurs here.
-Create a roadmap with milestones, allocate resources, and plan development phases.
-Clear communication among team members ensures a shared vision and eliminates ambiguities.
+Product design development also includes creating a roadmap with milestones, allocating resources, and planning development phases.
+Clear communication among team members ensures a shared vision and eliminates ambiguities

 Solution: Focus on simplicity and modularity.
 Involve experienced architects to ensure a well-structured design that aligns with the project's goals.